alanmaranto/GreatFrontend/coding-questions/medium/flatten/flatten.md

 All the solutions we have seen so far are returning a new flattened array without mutating the original input array.
 Again, this is normally what you want.<br><br>
 However, the interviewer might ask you to implement an in-place solution that doesn't allocate extra memory.
 That is, a solution with a constant O(1) space complexity.<br><br>
 n this case, you will need to leverage array methods that mutate.
 There are 9 methods in total that mutate arrays: pop, push, reverse, shift, sort, splice, unshift, copyWithin and fill.<br><br>

+<h2>Solution 5: Recursive approaching using flatMap</h2>
+The flatMap function method returns a new array formed by applying a given callback function to each element of the array, and then flattening the result by one level.
+By calling it recursively, we can flatten the entire array until it is only one level deep.<br><br>